3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/culture/big-goal-culture.md

 ## Briefly Tell Us About You
 - What's your name?
-- Where are you from?
-- What were you doing before WDI?
 - What do you hope to do with your WDI skills?